ByteWelder/TactilityDocs/docs/versions/main/create-external-app.md

 [App Fundamentals](app-fundamentals.md) will teach you the basics.

-An example app can be found in the main repository in the [ExternalApps](https://github.com/ByteWelder/Tactility/tree/main/ExternalApps) folder.
-Make a copy and use it as a template to build your own.
+Example apps can be found in the [TactilityApps](https://github.com/ByteWelder/TactilityApps) project.

 Build the app:
 ```bash